Zoning Amendments Relative to Coastal Community Building Height, Character and Resiliency

 provided, however that the Rhode Island coastal resources management council design elevation maps may be used by an owner or applicant to establish a base flood elevation for a property that is higher than the official FEMA FIRMs.

-The new definition is set to take effect as of March 1, 2019.
+The new definition took effect as of March 1, 2019.

 Impacts of New Building Height Definition

 In practical application, the new definition would change the overall building height allowed within Special Flood Hazard Areas (SFHAs), also known as “flood zones.”
 Within the SFHAs, building height will no longer be measured from average existing grade, as it is measured elsewhere, but from Base Flood Elevation (BFE) or BFE plus freeboard.
 Measuring building height from BFE, rather than from grade, has the effect of creating much taller buildings.
 In all of South Kingstown’s residential zones, current maximum building height is 35-feet.
 Currently, structures within SFHAs are required to accommodate the elevated space required by FEMA and all living space within the maximum building height of 35-feet.
 The new building height definition applies the maximum building height figure (35-feet) only to the living space, meaning that buildings are allowed to be much taller.

 See an example of the changing building height measurement, here.